-In fact, being intimate and known by someone is so much our heart’s desire, it is just about part of our DNA.
+In fact, being intimate and known by someone is for most people their heart’s desire, it is just part of our DNA.
+How God “knit us together” (Psalm 139:13) with a desire for intimate relationship, where we are known and loved.

 We as humans are designed for relationship.